felipelouza/gsufsort/README.md

 # gsufsort:

-This software is an implementation of **_gsufsort_**, a fast, portable, and lightweight tool for constructing the **suffix array** and related data structures for **string collections**.
+This software is a fast, portable, and lightweight tool for constructing the **suffix array** and related data structures for **string collections**.

-The software runs in internal memory (the computed data structures are written to disk).
+The software runs in internal memory (data structures are written to disk).

 Given an string collection, **_gsufsort_** can compute the: